kubevela/kubevela.github.io/versioned_docs/version-v0.3.5/developer-experience-guide/cli/cap-center.md

 $ vela up
 ```

-Now, your platform administrators should receive notifications whenever important changes happen to your app.
+Now, your platform platform-engineerss should receive notifications whenever important changes happen to your app.
 For example, a fresh new deployment.

 ![Image of Kubewatch](../../resources/kubewatch-notif.jpg)